datasciencewithdaniel/beluga/README.md

 ## Overview

-  - Get various metrics on your predictions
+  - Get various metrics on your Machine Learning predictions
-  - ...
+  - Print your metrics or incorporate them into downstream analysis
-  - ...
+  - Visualise your metrics (Comming Soon)

-## Installation [TODO]
+## Installation [In Progress]

 To install this library you can use Pypi via pip